 A chemical peel is a technique used to improve and smooth the texture of the facial skin using a chemical solution that causes the dead skin to slough off and eventually peel off.
 The result is usually smoother and less wrinkled than the old skin.

 AHAs are naturally occurring organic acids such as glycolic acid.
 AHAs can be used in the treatment of fine wrinkles, areas of dryness, uneven pigmentation and acne.

 Citric Acid peels are simple and effective.
 But repeat treatments are necessary for results.

 Glycolic Acid peels work by exfoliating the top layer of the skin.
 Collagen growth is stimulated and the higher strength is effective, but they irritate more.

 Lactic Acid peels will remove dead skin cells, and promote healthier, softer and more radiant skin.

-Malic Acid peels can open up the pores, allow them to expel their sebum and reduce acne.
+Malic Acid peels can open up the pores and allows for faster healing.

 Tartaric Acid peels will give the same results as the above treatments.

 Beta Hydroxy acid peel